splunk/public-o11y-docs/apm/profiling/profiling-memory-metrics.rst

 .NET Runtime Metrics dashboard
 ================================

-You can access a configured dashboard for :ref:`.NET runtime metrics <dotnet-otel-runtime-metrics>` to check memory usage.
+You can access a configured dashboard for :ref:`.NET runtime metrics <dotnet-runtime-otel-metrics>` to check memory usage.
 There are two ways to access the .NET Runtime Metrics dashboard.

 From the dashboards
 ---------------------